1powechri2/Skate-Spotter-BE/README.md

 12. `/api/v1/logout`

-   This endpoint logs out the user from the back end but the browser of the front end app has to be uncached or the cookie it has still stored will confuse the backend app.
+   This endpoint logs out the user from the back end but the browser of the front end app has to be uncached or the cookie it has stored will confuse the backend app.

-   the cookie stored will confuse the

-   This endpoint logs out the user
+## Working With the App

+You will need Python Version 3.7.1 and Postgresql

+Step 1

+   Clone this repo.

+Step 2

+   Delete the venv file and create a new virtual environment from the root directory.

+Step 3

+   Run `pip3 intsall -r requirements.txt` from the command line in your root directory.

+Step 4

+   Create a new databse for test and developement in Postgresql using the psql command line interface.

+Step 5

+   In db_models.py and db_test_models.py set the db_url variable to your developement and test database urls respectively.
+   If this is confusing you can consult the [SQL Alchemy documentation.(https://docs.sqlalchemy.org/en/latest/core/engines.html)